sleep-walker/crawler/README.md

 		         'megadl {}' \
 		http://shirai.cz/preklad-zobraz/11987/re-zero-kara-hajimeru-isekai-seikatsu/1/
     Re: Zero Kara Hajimeru Isekai Seikatsu - 01A.mp4: 2% - 4,4 MiB of 152,4 MiB

+## TODO

+* make module from that and publish it to pip
+* internally provide also list of collected elements (which could be processed later)

 ## License
 Published under [GPL 3.0 license](https://opensource.org/licenses/GPL-3.0).